-Convertible cars are great.
+Convertible cars are a breath of fresh air.
 They come in all shapes and sizes from compact city cabriolets to roadsters and exotic luxury supercars.
-They all share a sense of open-air freedom and greater involvement in the driving experience.
+Every one of them enjoys a sense of open-air freedom and greater involvement in the driving experience.

 Convertible Car Magazine is a leading international motoring website focused on open top cars.
-If you are looking for a convertible car then our Buyers Guide is the best place to start.
-We also have indepth reviews, news and articles on everything you need to know about drop-tops.
+If you are looking for some new wheels, our Buyers Guide to convertible cars is the best place to start.
+We also have in-depth reviews, news and articles on everything you need to know about drop-tops.

 Life’s too short to settle for boring.